 User login

-Voice (प्रयोग) - Everything that you must known | Learn Sanskrit
+Voice (प्रयोग) - Everything that you must know | Learn Sanskrit

 This article is a summary of Voices (प्रयोग) in Sanskrit with an additional explanation about active (kartari) voice and passive (karmani) voices.